hn4-dev/hn4/README.md

 ---

-> **🚀 Upcoming Launch:** The first stable release candidate is scheduled to drop in **8 days**.
+> **🚀 Launch Countdown:** The first stable release candidate drops in **8 days**.

-### 🚧 PROJECT STATUS
+### 🚧 Project Status & Verification
-**HN4 is currently in active development.**
-The core architecture is solid and the drivers pass validation, but the API is still evolving.
-We recommend using this release for testing, benchmarking, and research purposes.
+**HN4 is currently in active development.** The core architecture is solid and the drivers pass validation, but the API is still evolving.
+We recommend using this release for testing, benchmarking, and research.
 Full production certification is in progress.

-**Want to verify the physics yourself?**
-You don't have to take our word for it.
-You can audit the engine's stability right now.
-Simply run `make` (Linux/macOS/ARM) or `run.bat` (Windows) and watch **thousands of architectural, fuzzing, and unit tests** pass before your eyes to understand the current progress status.
+**Don't just take our word for it.** You can audit the engine's stability right now.
+Simply run `make` (Linux/ARM) or `run.bat` (Windows) and watch **thousands of architectural, fuzzing, and unit tests** pass before your eyes to understand the current progress.

 ---

 ## 💾 What is HN4?